kailash-manasarovar/statement/docs/timeline/2026/august.md

 - The definition of insanity (believing we're better than God, or that we can eliminate Him, or that we *are* Him) is attempting to prove it again and again and expecting a different outcome.
 - And that is why my widowhood is never ending; and once they had scanned me for viability (Dorset), and got eggs from me in Dublin (and then again in Bali, reopening the scar), they thought they'd finish me off in Tibet for good.
 - And I'm still here.
 - Anyway.
 Did you see the white dove this morning.
 She's in love!
+She has a boyfriend too.
+Did you see? (sigh, swoon)